iosifache/ossfortress/wiki/docs/code-query/Semgrep.md

 :::info

-For live testing your rules, you an also use [the Playground](https://semgrep.dev/playground/new).
+For live testing of your rules, you can also use [the Playground](https://semgrep.dev/playground/new).

 :::

-1. The vulnerabilityies listed below were not detected by any technique that we've seen so far.
+1. The vulnerabilities listed below were not detected by any technique that we've seen so far.
 Inspect [the Semgrep documentation](/ubuntu-portrait/vulnerabilities) and write rules to catch them in the `/root/analysis/semgrep-rules` folder.
 The rules should have as many metadata fields filled as possible.

 | Vulnerability ID       | Hints on how to catch it with Semgrep                                             |
 | ---------------------- | --------------------------------------------------------------------------------- |